jameswoodfield/Particle_Filter/EXAMPLES.md

 |  <img src="Saving/EX3_KdV_PF_NPF_CRPS.png" alt="drawing" width="200"/> | <img src="Saving/EX3_KS_PF_NPF_CRPS.png" alt="drawing" width="200"/> |

 ### Example 3a:
 In theses notebook we demonstrate how to use the 'ParticleFilterAll' class to run a particle filter and output the full trajectories, including the timepoints in between assimilation times.
-This gives a more comprehensive overview as to the ensemble behaviour including non-da points.
 | KdV   | KS  |
 | ------------- | ------------- |
 | RMSE:KDV | RMSE:KS  |